jibbo/OverlayImageView/README.md

 # OverlayImageView

-This library provides an Imageview which can  paint a layer on top of the image.The main usages of this feature are: text protection or to apply a tint to an image.
+This library provides an Imageview which can paint a layer on top of the image.
+This feature could be used for text protection or to apply a tint to an image.

 <img src="http://jibbo.altervista.org/gh/overlayimageview.gif" alt="sample preview" title="sample preview" width="250"/>